jenkinsci/jira-trigger-plugin/README.md

 Enable Jenkins logging for package: `com.ceilfors.jenkins.plugins.jiratrigger`.
 If nothing comes out in the log, it is possible that your JIRA instance is unable to hit your Jenkins instance due to network connectivity issue.

-## Couldn't find any projects that have JiraChangelogTrigger configured
-If you have configured everything correctly and you get this message in Jenkins logs, you have hit the current limitation of this plugin.
-This plugin requires anonymous user to have `Job Read` permission.
-A [bug is already raised](https://issues.jenkins-ci.org/browse/JENKINS-34135) for this.

 ### Getting help
 File a bug to [JENKINS issue tracker](https://issues.jenkins-ci.org/secure/Dashboard.jspa) with `jira-trigger-plugin` component.